3dcitydb/3dcitydb-docs/source/3dcitydb/define-crs.rst

 .. note::
-  The CRS definition identifier is used as value for the ``gml:srsName`` attribute on GML geometry elements when exporting data in CityGML format.
+  The CRS definition identifier is used as value for the ``gml:srsName`` attribute on GML geometry elements when exporting data in CityGML format and as value for the ``"referenceSystem"`` metadata attribute when exporting to CityJSON.
 Software consuming the exported data will rely on this information to be able to automatically apply the correct spatial reference.
 So please make sure that the CRS identifier is correct.
 The identifier is, however, neither required nor